quality icon

 Most expensive cars to insure in Hawaii

-BMW M8 stands out as the most expensive car to insure in Hawaii, with an average annual cost of $3,186.
+BMW M8 tops the list as the most expensive car to insure in Hawaii, at an average annual cost of $3,186.
+Below is a list of the most expensive vehicles to insure in Hawaii and their average annual premiums.

 Make ModelAverage annual premium